Salad109/url-shortener/README.md

 ```

 This prevents people from guessing other URLs by incrementing the code.
 The scrambling is reversible, so `kVOkZ` always
-maps back to database ID 1.
+maps back to ID 1.

 ## API